 You may have heard the terms website designer and website developer and wondered- are they the same?
 Different?
 Interchangeable?
 We can help sort that out for you.
-First off, there are professionals who do one, or both.
+First, there are professionals who do one, or both.
 A website designer is generally used for someone who is responsible for the look and feel of the website.
 This person will work with the business owner and create the layout, the color palette and the font selection.
 Those who build websites for clients on the DIY website builder platforms are considered website designers if they are not doing much in the way of coding.
-A website designer who does the design only, hands the design off to a website developer.
-A website developer is someone who builds the site on a platform where coding is involved.
-This part can be quite technical, depending on the platform used to build the website.
+A website designer who does design only, then hands the design to a website developer.
+A website developer is someone who builds the website on a platform where coding may be involved.
+This part can be very technical, depending on the platform used to build the website.

 What to Expect By Hiring a Professional

 We will assume for this example that you are considering hiring a firm like Trivessa that provides both website design and development.
-At the outset, you would receive a proposal that outlines the work to be done and what the website services will include.
-There would also be a cost estimate included and any exclusions noted, such as photography or photo re-touching.
-Once you, the client, agrees to the terms of the proposal, the a Scope of Work would be submitted to you that outlines in greater detail the exact work to be done and estimated time to design and build the site.
-There would also be a payment schedule in writing.
+After our initial consultation with a potential client, we issue a proposal outlining the work to be done and the website services included.
+It will include a cost estimate noting any exclusions, such as photography or photo re-touching.
+Once the client agrees to the terms of the proposal, a Scope of Work is submitted outlining in greater detail the exact work to be done and estimated time to design and build the site.
+There will also be a payment schedule in writing.
 (More on that in a moment.)
-The Scope of Work must have a contract attached outlining limits on liability, non-disclosure and confidentiality.
+The Scope of Work has a contract attached outlining limits on liability, non-disclosure and confidentiality.

-Once the contract is signed, a discovery call would be scheduled to discuss your project.
-This would be the next step in the discussion of what you envision for your website, a discussion of other websites that you like (or don’t like) and any particulars that need to be included.
+A discovery call is scheduled after the contract is signed.
+This is step in the discussion where we have a further discussion what you envision for your website, a discussion of other websites that you like (or don’t like) and any additional details.

-You would also be provided with a list of deliverables – these are the items needed from you in order to design and build your website.
-This will include things like your logo, images, website copy, and a color palette (if you already have one).
-There will be a more detailed project timeline attached to the deliverables.
+Next we provide a list of deliverables.
+These are the items we need from you to design and build your website.
+They will include things like your logo, images, website copy, and a color palette (if you already have one).
+We will provide a more detailed project timeline attached to the deliverables.
 This is very important – because if a client is not able to provide the deliverables by the due dates, the project cannot move forward according to the project timeline.
 In some cases, this may result in a project getting moved back in the queue if other subsequent projects are already scheduled.

 What Was That About The Payment Schedule?

-We have heard horror stories about business owners that have paid for their entire website build upfront before any work starts.
+There are horror stories about business owners that have paid for their entire website build upfront before any work starts.
 We can say right here that this is a big red flag.
-All website projects should be billed based on milestones agreed to in writing.
+Website projects should be billed based on milestones as agreed in writing.
 You would not pay a contractor the entire amount of a remodeling job upfront before any work begins, would you?
 (We hope not.
 A contractor asking you to do so is illegal in many states!)
 We bill in milestones.
 To give you an example, for WordPress sites, we bill one-third at signing of the contract, one-third when the site goes to the staging site and the final third when the site goes live.

 So DIY Website Builder or Website Professional?

 There are a number of factors to consider.
-The two biggest being your time and technical ability.
+Of them, the two biggest are your time and technical ability.
 Drag and drop site builders are marketed as simple ways to add images and text to create a website.
 Unfortunately, the final result may not look like the website template in which you started.
-We often hear from business owners that get started, then abandon the process midway due to frustration.
+Business owners frequently start on a website, but then abandon the process midway due to frustration.
 Or, they find that after watching tutorials and reading instructions, it takes more time than they thought it would.
 Business owners wear so many hats.
 Webmaster does not need to be one of them.

 Need Help With Your New Or Existing Website?

 Do you enjoy using a DIY website builder?
-If you have a website template that you are working with, but sometimes you get stuck, run into an issue you can’t resolve or just feel like the site you’re building doesn’t look like the site you want?
+Do you get stuck or run into an issue you can’t resolve?
+Or do you feel like the site you’re building doesn’t look like the site you want?
 Then access our as-needed HelpMe! service.
 We can assist you with using the website template you already have.
 There is no commitment.
 No retainer.
 Just help.

-But if you have considered all the time, effort and learning curve that goes into using a DIY website builder and decided it is not your time well spent…you just want your website up and running, then consider our full-service website design and development to take that job off your plate.
+Building a website takes time, effort and quite a learning curve.
+Have you decided that a DIY website builder is not your time and effort?
+You just want your website up and running?
+Then consider our full-service website design and development to take that job off your plate.
 Hiring a professional leaves you to focus on all the other details of growing your business.